Wiznet/RP2040-HAT-AWS-C/examples/aws_iot_mqtt/README.md

 To test the Connect AWS IoT through MQTT example, minor settings shall be done in code.

-1. Setup SPI port and pin.
+1. Setup SPI port and pin in 'w5x00_spi.h' in 'RP2040-HAT-AWS-C/port/ioLibrary_Driver/' directory.

 Setup the SPI interface you use.